Motivated forgetting: Criticisms

 The term recovered memory, also known in some cases as a false memory, refers to the theory that some memories can be repressed by an individual and then later recovered.
 Recovered memories are often used as evidence in a case where the defendant is accused of either sexual or some other form of child abuse, and recently recovered a repressed memory of the abuse.
 This has created much controversy, and as the use of this form of evidence rises in the courts, the question has arisen as to whether or not recovered memories actually exist.
 In an effort to determine the factuality of false memories, several laboratories have developed paradigms in order to test whether or not false repressed memories could be purposefully implanted within a subject.
 As a result, the verbal paradigm was developed.
 This paradigm dictates that if someone is presented a number of words associated with a single non-presented word, then they are likely to falsely remember that word as presented.

-Similar to the verbal paradigm is fuzzy-trace theory, which dictates that one encodes two separate things about a memory: the actual information itself and the semantic information surrounding it (or the gist).
+Similar to the verbal paradigm is fuzzy-trace theory, which dictates that one encodes two separate things about memory: the actual information itself and the semantic information surrounding it (or the gist).
 If we are given a series of semantic information surrounding a false event, such as time and location, then we are more likely to falsely remember an event as occurring.
 Tied to that is Source Monitoring Theory, which, among other things, dictates that emotionally salient events tend to increase the power of the memory that forms from said event.
 Emotion also weakens our ability to remember the source from the event.
 Source monitoring is centralized to the anterior cingulate cortex.

 Repressed memory therapy has come under heavy criticism as it is said that it follows very similar techniques that are used to purposefully implant a memory in an adult.
 These include: asking questions on the gist of an event, creating imagery about said gist, and attempting to discover the event from there.
 This, when compounded with the fact that most repressed memories are emotionally salient, the likelihood of source confusion is high.
 One might assume that a child abuse case one heard about actually happened to one, remembering it with the imagery established through the therapy.